 I wanted to make it easy for you and help you from wasting your time and money on tedious research, so I have built and tested all these four builds.

-I have added a new category, Starter system, which features the Raspberry Pi board.
-Raspberry Pi has developed and matured a lot as a media center during the past year and can be now used as an excellent starter level home theater computer at less than $100.
+Ultra-cheap, is the most affordable and smallest build which features the Raspberry Pi 3 board.
+Raspberry Pi 3 has developed and matured a lot as a media center during the past year and can be now used as a light-weight home theater computer at less than $100.

-This system is powered by ARM CPU running at 700Mhz, and a Videocore 4 GPU.
+This system is powered by ARM CPU running at 1.2 Ghz, and a Videocore 4 GPU.
 The GPU is capable of Blu-ray quality playback, using H.264 at 40MBits/s.
 You can also play MPEG-2 and VC1 video files, but you need to buy a separate license from the Raspberry Pi Foundation.

-Value system has the latest Intel Core i3-3225 Ivy Bridge processor, which includes the HD4000 series GPU.
+Value system now includes the Intel Core i3 6100 Skylake processor, which uses the HD 530 series GPU.

-Silverstone case, Intel Core i3 processor and 2TB storage will guarantee that you cannot go wrong with the value system.
-Many regard these components as a standard for media centers at the moment.
+Silverstone case, Intel Core i3 processor, fast solid state drive and completely silent power supply will guarantee that you cannot go wrong with the value system.

 Some builders might regard this computer as overkill for home theater PC use, but if you like playing games and want to have a future proofed setup, then this is right choice for you.

-So, what are you waiting for, go building your own here.
+So, are you reading to start building your own HTPC?